fmonteiroguerra/tech-collab-community/README.md

-# About CollabTech Community
+# About TechCollab Community
-This project consists in a Blog where everyone can collab.
+This project consists in a Community where everyone can collab with tech knowledge through posts.

-Create easily your user (no need to confirm email), begin to post and manage your posts (edit, delete)
+Create easily your user (no need to confirm email), begin to create posts and manage them (edit, delete)

 © Felipe Monteiro